 Our technique is gentle and precise, and we perform adjustments with one goal – to have them hold in place as long as possible and maximize your healing.
 Once the bones have been realigned, your body’s natural healing process can take place.
-Visit our fibromyalgia treatment clinic in Rochester Hills to restore the optimal function of your central nervous system and your healthy life.
+Visit our fibromyalgia relief care clinic in Rochester Hills to restore the optimal function of your central nervous system and your healthy life.

 To schedule a complimentary NUCCA consultation, call 248-652-7225 or just click the button below.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com